alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 [[ picture ]]

 Hire a stenographer to provide real-time captioning on talks, which can be displayed on screens alongside the speaker.
-It helps people who are hard-of-hearing, and it's also a useful tool for your able-bodied attendees -- if their focus drifts, it's a way to catch up.
+It helps people who are hard-of-hearing or non-native speakers, and it's also a useful tool for your other attendees -- if their focus drifts, it's a way to catch up.

 To support the captioners, ask speakers for specialist/technical terms in advance.
 They can be programmed into the stenographer's keyboards, so you get more accurate transcriptions.